War of 17–92: Casselberry v. Fern Park

 Not content with the voluntary option of the dual office, the Casselberry faithful began to lobby the postal service to merge two offices — and rename the combined facility “Casselberry,” of course.
 Political favors were called in, and in May 1958, the newspaper announced that in 30 days, the Fern Park post office would be no more.

-Outrage, political counter-lobbying, petitions, and newspaper letters to the editor ensued from the Fern Park majority.
+The Fern Park majority reacted with outrage, political counter-lobbying, petitions, and newspaper letters to the editor.
 The pressure worked.
 Two weeks later, national postal officials rescinded the order.
 Both offices were to remain open indefinitely.
 The stalemate continued.

 Three months later, postmistress D. T. Warren announced the Fern Park office would relocate south to the new Fern Park Shopping Plaza at 17–92 and 436.
 This put it outside of the Casselberry corporate limits for the first time.

 A year later, Casselberry celebrated when, at last, it was granted its own independent third-class mail office in November 1959.
 Both offices quickly expanded into more extensive facilities.
-Casselberry’s office got a boost as it took over responsibilities of delivering to the new town of North Orlando — later renamed Winter Springs — which did not get its own substation until 1980.
+Casselberry’s office got a boost as it took over the responsibility of delivering to the new town of North Orlando, later renamed Winter Springs, which did not get its own substation until 1980.

 The Fern Park Barber Shop opened in the shopping plaza at 17–92 and 436 in 1962.